shameekagarwal/shameekagarwal.github.io/_posts/2024-09-29-kubernetes-advanced.md

 - istio has support for both jaeger and zipkin. note - this statement might predate opentelemetry
 - what the "waterfall model" looks like in jaeger - e.g. service a calls service b, which in turn calls service c
   - we will see a long bar for service a. it represents the time spent in processing the request by service a and the time taken by service b
-  - we will see a part of the bar for service b. it again represents the tme spent in processing the request by service b and the time taken by service c
+  - we will see a part of the bar for service b. it again represents the time spent in processing the request by service b and the time taken by service c
   - and this continues depending on how many nested calls are there
 - the entire graph is called a "trace", while each individual bar is called a "span"
 - note about istio - we might see additional bars in the trace, because of the additional requests between the application container and the sidecar envoy proxy